siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 positive densities.
 Their modulus is positive definite; what varies is not a hidden deficit, but the relation between positive quantities.
 The degree of opposition can be carried by $\phi$, or analytically by $e^{i\phi}$, while the ultrareal magnitude remains inside the positive part of the reals.
+But the angle is only one useful representation of relation, not a requirement on every ultrareal quantity.

 The program is therefore conservative in one sense and radical in another: keep the physics of energy in positive real magnitudes, and move opposition into